theworldaccordingtosound/theworldaccordingtosound.github.io/pages/live.md

 <div class='tour-photo-credit'>Photo Credit: <a href="http://www.vigfusson.com/">Gundi Vigfusson</a></div>>

 <div class='tour-dates'>
 We’re touring the East Coast again this October with our live show and lecture series!
-We’d love to come perform for you and talk about radio, journalism, and sound.
-Book us!
+We’d love to come perform for you and talk about radio, journalism, and sound. <a href="#book_the_world_according_to_sound">Book us!</a>
 </div>

 The Live Show